PadmanabhanSaravanan/windbg_Intro/README.md

          ~0s switching the thread to zero thread.
          .cxr setting the context to exception context. kb call stack command

+    > .dump /ma pathofdump
+        take dump of the application
+        /ma full dump
+        pathofdump example "c:\path_to_dmp_file\abc.dmp"

+    > qd
+        detach the executable.

+    > attach dump
+            open the crash dump from the file path it is saved.

+    > lm
+        list of modules.

+    > !analyze -v
+        performs an analysis of the current state of the dump.

+    > qd
+        detach the dump.
 ```

 ## **Sympath command**